The-Strategy-Unit/data_science/README.md

 ## Contributing to this repo

-1. Request access from a member of [the Data Science team](https://the-strategy-unit.github.io/data_science/about.html), they need to add you as a contributor.
-Alternatively, you can [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to your own GitHub account.
+All members of the Strategy Unit organisation on Github should be able to contribute to this repository.

-2. Create an issue for the thing you want to add on GitHub
+1. Create an issue for the thing you want to add on GitHub
-3. Clone the repository (in RStudio, File > New Project > Checkout a project from a version controlled repository).
-Paste in the URL of this repository, or the forked repository if you have forked it.
+2. Clone the repository (in RStudio, File > New Project > Checkout a project from a version controlled repository).
+Paste in the URL of this repository.
-4. Check out the main branch and check it's up to date in the RStudio Terminal  (type `git checkout main && git pull` in terminal)
+3. Check out the main branch and check it's up to date in the RStudio Terminal  (type `git checkout main && git pull` in terminal)
-5. Check out a new branch  (`git checkout -b issue-number` in terminal)
+4. Check out a new branch  (`git checkout -b issue-number` in terminal)
-6. Follow instructions in the {renv} section.
+5. Follow instructions in the {renv} section.

 ### {renv}